wrightmat/dnd-eberron/locations/Dragonroost.md

 Today, the city is managing an influx of Cyran refugees who weren't comfortable with the constant reminder of loss that is New Cyre.
 As with Zolanberg, the gnomes have been more than hospitable, but not all the refugees have adapted to the rules of Zilargo.
 The Trust has done its best to keep things in line, but not every refugee is comfortable with the discreet and preemptive justice enacted by the shadowy organization.

-### Rumors

-- The players notice that any time they stop in public to chat, they see a small faerie dragon flying around.
-A DC 15 Insight/Investigation check will reveal that the dragon appears to be listening in on their conversation.
-If they approach the dragon, it flies away quickly, toward the Dragon’s Roost Ranch.
-- If asked about anything interesting in the area, any townsperson would point out the fairy garden that sits on a manifest zone to Thelanis.

 ### Locations

 #### The Roost Inn and Tavern